The evolution of dogs and a species appropriate diet

 The number one query when it comes to raw food is, “isn’t there higher levels of bacteria present?” and the answer is yes, absolutely.
 Unless raw food has been sterilised, which often reduces the nutrient levels as much as the bacterial load, there will most certainly be higher bacterial counts when compared to cooked foods.

 Are these bacteria bad?
 For our pets, no they aren’t.
 Our pets have shorter digestive systems than we do which are designed for foods to enter and exit quickly, not ferment like in a human digestive system.
 This reduces the time bacteria can sit in the system, replicate and thrive.
-Furthermore, pets have highly acidic digestive systems with neutralise bacteria and dissolve bone, therefore more than capable of handling raw food.
+Furthermore, pets have highly acidic digestive systems which neutralise bacteria and dissolve bone, therefore more than capable of handling raw food.
 Even decomposing food poses little risk to our canine friends, often burying bones and food in the yard for a snack a little later on.

 Species appropriate feeding made convenient